-The first Cabernet Franc possibly ever planted in the Napa Valley went into the ground in 1949 by San Francisco based real estate investor Martin Stelling who acquired the property in 1943.
-This was replanted in 1979 by the Deters using cuttings from the original plantings and are now some of the oldest Cabernet Franc vines still growing in the Napa Valley.
+The first Cabernet Franc vineyard of some size possibly ever planted in Napa Valley went into the ground in 1949 by Stelling who acquired the property in 1943.
+This was replanted in 1979 by the Detert’s using cuttings from the original plantings and are now some of the oldest Cabernet Franc vines still growing in Napa Valley.
 Stelling also simultaneously planted other varieties including Cabernet Sauvignon, Johannesburg Riesling and Chenin Blanc (the later two whites are unheard today in Oakville and rarely planted throughout the valley as a whole).
-Stelling passed away in 1950 in a tragic car accident just north of Yountville.

 What would become a prominent Napa winery was still 13 years away when Robert Mondavi entered a handshake agreement with Detert to purchase their fruit.
 At the time Mondavi was working for his family at Charles Krug Winery and when he left to start his own winery in 1966, he carried their agreement over and the Detert family began also selling to Robert Mondavi.
 Today nearby Robert Mondavi winery still purchases fruit from Detert with the original agreement lasting over 50 years.
 Both Detert’s Cabernet Franc and Cabernet Sauvignon were used in Mondavi’s first reserve Cabernet.
 Detert’s grapes are also used in Opus One’s wine.